terramuse-tiramisu/ProductsAPI/README.md

 The functionality of the API is outlined [here](https://gist.github.com/trentgoing/d69849d6c16b82d279ffc4ecd127f49f#file-api_overview-md).

-***This is the Products API.***
+# ProductsAPI
+Albert Chua

 ## Technologies
-For this project, we used the following languages and frameworks in our implementation:
+For this project, I chose the following languages and frameworks in my implementation:
 - Node.js
 - Express
 - MongoDB